Azure-Samples/azure-health-data-services-toolkit-fhir-function-quickstart/README.md

 This quickstart will walk you through creating a simple custom operation on top of the FHIR Service using Azure Functions.
 We'll cover everything from deploying infrastructure, debugging locally, and deploying to Azure.

-*This sample does not address authorization for simplicity - the endpoint it open to anyone with the address.
+*This sample does not address authorization for simplicity - the endpoint is open to anyone with the address.
 Please only use test or sample data for this quickstart.*

 ## Prerequisites